How to start travel blog in 2021?

 Check if your name is available in social media

 Social Media is where you will promote your blog before it ranks with Google so it is important to validate your domain name with the major social media providers.

-For example if you domain name is foodandtravelwithann.com make sure this name is available as an account name in social media.
+For example, if your domain name is foodandtravelwithann.com make sure this name is available as an account name on social media.
 This way you keep your things consistently.

 Make your blog name descriptive